timsus97/PACS/TECH_STACK.md

-# Klinika Pro PACS - Technology Stack
+# Clinton Medical PACS - Technology Stack

-## 🏥 Project Overview
+## 📋 **Overview**

-**Klinika Pro PACS** is a comprehensive Picture Archiving and Communication System (PACS) built for medical institutions to manage, view, and report on medical imaging studies.
-The system provides role-based access control, multilingual support, and advanced reporting capabilities.
+**Clinton Medical PACS** is a comprehensive Picture Archiving and Communication System (PACS) built for medical institutions to manage, view, and report on medical imaging studies.
+The system provides role-based access control, multilingual support, and comprehensive doctor reporting functionality.

 ---